 “The dream of true one to one personalization is still the goal of both marketers and consumers,” says Sal Pecoraro.
 “Relevancy is still king.
 Millennials don’t want offers for retirement homes and seniors don’t want messages about radical snowboarding vacations.”

 “There’s a lot coming up in the customer experience/journey orchestration technology space.
 CX/JO is something that more and more companies are starting to adopt for its rich analytics, ability to stitch identity and react in real-time as customers and prospect interact with a brand.
 Companies realize that it’s important to have meaningful, frictionless, customer focused experiences as customers and prospects flow from one channel to the next along their journey with brands.
 Nothing helps brand reputation and loyalty more than a great customer experience and nothing ruins it like a bad one.”

-“We have to market to the whole person, and we have to market with empathy,” says Thomas Zawacki, President of the Axle Agency.
+“We have to market to the whole person, and we have to market with empathy,” says Thomas Zawacki, President of Enterprise Solutions.
 “It’s time to move beyond being contextually relevant and audience-targeted to connect based on a much deeper understanding of the person as a human being.”

 Chatbots have been an important part of communicating with consumers and customers for a few years now.
 However, as the technology advances, AI-powered chatbots are being used in new and innovative ways to help consumers along their purchasing journeys, as well as providing brands with invaluable insights into their customers.
 Chatbots collect first-party data directly from consumers through direct questions.
 Companies can then take that data and use it to optimize messaging or adjust their personas.